Profile information

 Description

 I’m building a small pizzeria in the hills of Santiago, in El Arrayán.
 The place is an old house with around 2 000 m² of land.
-The work is practical and varied: garden work, cutting and stacking wood, general maintenance, and helping keep the property in order.
-If you enjoy cooking, there is also the possibility to help with cheese making or assisting at the wood-fired oven during pizza days.
+The help is practical and varied: gardening, cutting and stacking wood, general maintenance, and helping keep the property in order.

 At the moment there is no staff; it’s just me running the project and making the pizzas.
 I live alone on the property with my dog.
 There is a second house on the land that will be rented later this year, but for now the place is quiet and focused on work.